omar-hanafy/context_collector/lib/src/features/virtual_tree/RULES.md

 ### Duplicate Detection
 **What constitutes a duplicate?**
-1. **Exact Path Match**: Same source path already in tree
+1. **Exact Path Match**: Same source path already in scan history (not just in current files)
 2. **Content Match**: Different path but identical content (future feature)

 ### User Decision Points
 **When to ask the user:**
-1. Dropping exact same directory
+1. Dropping exact same directory path that was previously scanned
 2. Dropping file that exists in structure
 3. Dropping subset that creates conflicts

 **When NOT to ask:**
-1. First time dropping anything
+1. First scan operation (empty scan history)
 2. Dropping completely new files
 3. Dropping to different virtual locations
+4. Dropping a file then its parent directory (no longer shows false duplicate)

 ### Duplicate Resolution Options